 - Technical Assistance – Guidance conducting community risk assessments, interpreting, and presenting your findings.

-- Individual Home Assessments – Residents living within the community will qualify to apply.
+- Individual Home Assessments – Residents living within the community will qualify to apply if this is part of your action plan.

 - Project Implementation – Project planning, contractor lists, and free chipping services.